bhagavdgita/bhagavdgita.github.io/README.md

 <img src="https://user-images.githubusercontent.com/68869672/230732166-da987553-2963-4266-a49d-aed58d40c43a.png"><h1>Bhagavad Gita</h1>
 </div>

 A simple and easy to use app for viewing the Bhagavad Gita.
-Licensed with the GNU Affero General Public License v3.0.
+Licensed with the MIT License.

 ## Download